facebookarchive/conceal/README.md

 #### Re-build OpenSSL library

 You can run make from the openssl directory.
-It will download the code and copile the libraries for each architecture.
+It will download the code and compile the libraries for each architecture.

 ```bash
 # go to /third-party/openssl